When Are Premiums Paid to a Captive Insurance Company Deductible for Federal Income Tax Purposes?

 Risk distribution addresses the concept of receiving premium attributable to various unrelated risks.

-Until recently, based on existing case law and IRS rulings, the focus in determining whether adequate risk distribution was present was the number of so-called brother/sister insureds and the amount of risk (generally determined by premium allocation) attributable to each.
-Thus, the IRS in Rev. Rul.
-2002–90 published a "safe harbor" indicating that if there were 12 such insureds each accounting for between 5 percent and 15 percent of the risk, there was adequate risk distribution.
+Until recently, based on existing case law and IRS rulings, the focus in determining whether adequate risk distribution was present was the number of insureds and the amount of risk (generally determined by premium allocation) attributable to each.
+In this regard, the IRS in Rev. Rul.
+2002–90 published a "safe harbor" indicating that if a captive covered the risk of 12 insureds each accounting for between 5 percent and 15 percent of the risk, there was adequate risk distribution.
 Various rulings have refined this test.
-In one ruling, the IRS noted that if there were to be a single insured that accounts for 90 percent of the risk, there is inadequate risk distribution.
-The IRS also has ruled that if certain types of entities are insured the risk may be treated as risk of their owner (e.g., single member LLCs).
-Unrelated risk insured directly or through a reinsurance pool could add to the number of insureds and the spread of the risk providing a strong risk distribution position under the IRS rulings.
+In one ruling, the IRS noted that if a captive covers a single insured that accounts for 90 percent of the risk the captive covers, there is inadequate risk distribution.
+Unrelated risk insured directly or through a valid reinsurance pool could add to the number of insureds and the spread of the risk, providing a strong risk distribution position under the IRS rulings.

-At the end of 2014 and beginning of 2015, two cases were decided by the Tax Court, Rent-A-Center and Securitas, which in a context of fewer brother/sister entities determined there was a significant number of independent exposure units and, accordingly, sufficient risk distribution could be found to exist.
-The Tax Court unfortunately did not provide a basis for determining when there would be a sufficient number of independent exposure units, but found them to exist in the facts of these particular cases.
-This, obviously, leads to some questions of how reliance may be placed on these cases when there are significantly different facts.
+At the end of 2014 and beginning of 2015, the Tax Court decided two cases, Rent-A-Center and Securitas, which involved captives that insured small numbers of brother/sister entities.
+The Court determined that the captive covered a significant number of independent exposure units (e.g., locations, automobiles, employees) and, accordingly, the captive has sufficient risk distribution.
+The Tax Court unfortunately did not provide a basis for determining when there would be a sufficient number of independent exposure units, but found the independent exposure units to be sufficient on the facts of those particular cases.
+This, obviously, leads to some questions about when, in any particular case going forward, the facts related to exposure units will be sufficiently different from the facts of Rent-a-Center and Securitas to prevent reliance on those cases.

 Insurance Risk and Common Notions of Insurance

 The IRS has also raised issues regarding whether certain types of coverage should be treated as insurance for federal income tax purposes.
 Thus, for example, imbedded warranty, retroactive coverage (i.e., coverage for an event that has already happened), and currency value protection have been questioned.
-Recently, the IRS litigated, and lost, the question of whether residual value insurance was insurance for tax purposes.
+In the R.V.I.
+Guaranty case, the IRS litigated, and lost, the question of whether residual value insurance was insurance for tax purposes.